 To set up and run SILCS-MC pose refinement, create a directory containing all the ligands to be evaluated.
 Each ligand can be stored as a separate .mol2 or .sdf file.
 Alternatively, all the ligands can be combined into a single .sdf file.
 With this information, enter the following command to set up and launch SILCS-MC refinement runs:

-''' ${SILCSBIODIR}/silcs-mc/1_run_silcsmc_local prot=prot pdb> \ ligdir=<directory containing ligand mol2/sdf> \ mapsdir=<directory containing SILCS FragMaps> '''
+'''

+ligdir=<location and name of directory containing ligand mol2/

+→sdf>

+'''